Baseline (surveying)

-In surveying, a baseline is a line between two points on the earth's surface and the direction and distance between them.
-In a triangulation network, at least one baseline between two stations needs to be measured to calculate the size of the triangles by trigonometry.
+In surveying, a baseline is generally a line between two points on the Earth's surface and the direction and/or distance between them.

+In a triangulation network, at least one distance between two stations needs to be measured to calculate the size of the triangles by trigonometry.

+In relative Global Navigation Satellite System (GNSS) surveying, a baseline is the line between two GNSS receivers to determine the 3D coordinate difference.

+United States

-In the United States Public Land Survey System, a baseline is the principal east-west line (i.e., a parallel) upon which all rectangular surveys in a defined area are based.
-The baseline meets its corresponding principal meridian at the point of origin, or initial point, for the land survey.
+In the United States Public Land Survey System, a baseline is specifically the principal east-west line (i.e., a parallel) upon which all rectangular surveys in a defined area are based.
+The baseline meets its corresponding principal meridian (north-south line) at the point of origin, or initial point, for the land survey.
 For example, the baseline for Nebraska and Kansas is shared as the border for both states, at the 40th parallel north.

 More specifically a baseline may be the line that divides a survey township between north and south.

-"Baseline Road" in the United States
+"Baseline Road"

 Many communities in the United States have roads that run along survey baselines, many of which are named to reflect that fact.
 Some examples: